floragunncom/search-guard-docs/kibana.md

       verify: false
 ```

-Instead you may also pass the Root CA in pem format to establish a chain of trust:
+Instead, you may also pass the Root CA in pem format to establish a chain of trust:

 ```
 console.proxyConfig: